B

 What each option is

-A fixed deposit (FD) is a contract with a bank or NBFC: you lock in principal for a tenure at a stated interest rate (subject to institution risk and applicable deposit insurance limits).
-A SIP into mutual funds means you invest a fixed sum regularly into market-linked schemes; units are bought at prevailing NAVs, so returns are not guaranteed and values fluctuate.
+A fixed deposit (FD) is a contract with a bank or NBFC: you lock in principal for a tenure at a stated interest rate (subject to institution risk and applicable deposit insurance limits of Rs.
+5 lakh per depositor per bank under DICGC).
+A SIP (Systematic Investment Plan) into mutual funds means you invest a fixed sum regularly into market-linked schemes; units are bought at prevailing NAVs, so returns are not guaranteed and values fluctuate daily.

 Risk and certainty